rraval/git-nomad/README.md

 ![Coverage](https://img.shields.io/coveralls/github/rraval/git-nomad) ![Issues](https://img.shields.io/github/issues/rraval/git-nomad) ![Latest Release](https://img.shields.io/github/v/release/rraval/git-nomad) ![Commits since latest release](https://img.shields.io/github/commits-since/rraval/git-nomad/latest) ![License](https://img.shields.io/github/license/rraval/git-nomad)

-> ⚠ This application is still in its prototype phase.
-Really bad things like data loss should not be possible and there's decent test coverage of the core workflows.
-That said, backwards incompatible iterations in response to public feedback are still on the table.
-[Help make things better...](#contributing)

 Synchronize work-in-progress git branches in a light weight fashion.
 Motivation:

 - You frequently work on the same repository from multiple machines, like a laptop and a desktop.